datagnss/datagnss.github.io/gnss/rtk_receiver/casestudy/easy-to-setup-ppk-solution.md

 ## Overview

+PPK stands for Post-Processing Kinematic.
+In this workflow, base station data is recorded first and then used later for post-processing on the rover side.

 This case study shows a simple PPK workflow built around the NANO RTK Receiver and the RTKBridge Android app.

 ## Required Hardware and Software